 The sludge line will recover 65,000 tons/year of wet sludge equal to 14,100 tons/year of sludge produced by the CAP Group purifiers, generating 11,120 MWh/year of heat for district heating and phosphorus as fertilizer.
 On the other hand, the OFMSW line will treat 30,000 tons/year of wet waste for the production of biomethane.
-The new plant will be made operational in October 2022 with the commissioning of the first line and in March 2023 with the entire industrial complex operating.
+The new plant has been made operational in October 2022 with the commissioning of the first line and in 2024 the entire industrial complex will be operating.

-The Robecco sul Naviglio plant is an innovative drying plant with a low environmental impact and reduced energy consumption that above all treats dehydrated sludge, mainly recovering agricultural waste through anaerobic digestion.
+Into Robecco sul Naviglio plant there is an innovative drying plant with a low environmental impact and reduced energy consumption that above all treats dehydrated sludge, mainly recovering agricultural waste through anaerobic digestion.

-In this context, in March 2021, CAP started a collaboration with Milano Ristorazione for the recovery of food waste which involves the treatment of 100 tons/year of liquid waste consisting of the waste water from the "Cooking Centre" located in Milan, in via Sammartini.
+In this context, CAP started a collaboration with Milano Ristorazione for the recovery of food waste which involves the treatment of 100 tons/year of liquid waste consisting of the waste water from the "Cooking Centre" located in Milan, in via Sammartini.